noklesta/ANVintageFixes/README.md

 # Sublime Text 2 plugin: ANVintageFixes

-Temporary fixes for some of the commands in the Vintage plugin for Sublime Text 2 that do not work quite the way that they do in Vim.
+Temporary fixes for some of the commands in the Vintage plugin for Sublime Text 2 that do not work quite the way they do in Vim.

 Since I didn't have time to study the Vintage code thoroughly enough to make the proper changes in Vintage itself, these fixes are implemented using a mix